 As a final note on conventional lenders, bear in mind they typically impose strict rules on the source of your down payment.
 They want it to come from your own savings, in cash, and they typically require that cash to be “seasoned,” meaning in your bank account for at least two months prior to closing.

 That means they won’t let you use many of the options on the list below, because normally they don’t allow any part of the down payment to be borrowed from someone else.

 The alternative to conventional mortgages is portfolio loans.
 A portfolio loan is a loan kept in-house by the lender, rather than bundled and sold to a large mortgage servicing company.
-Examples include local community banks, and online investment property lenders like LendingOne and Visio.
+Examples include local community banks, and online investment property lenders like LendingOne, Visio, or Patch of Land.